Options for Current Duke Students

 Duke undergrads can earn a bachelor's degree and a Master of Engineering degree in just five years through Duke's progressive 4+1 Masters program.
-Students who are admitted as undergradutes get a head start in this accelerated program by taking graduate level courses during your senior year.
+Students who are admitted as undergradutes get a head start in this accelerated program by taking graduate level courses during their senior year.

 Details to Remember

 - To be admitted while an undergraduate, complete our online application as early as the spring of your junior year or as late as the spring of your senior year and indicate that you are a 4+1 candidate.
 See our tips on choosing when to apply.
 An application fee waiver is available for Duke students, and Duke 4+1 applicants are not required to take the GRE.

 - Graduate courses used for your MEng degree cannot be used for your undergraduate degree

 - In order for students admitted as undergraduates to complete the program in only one additional year, you must complete the required internship the summer between your undergraduate degree and the start of your master's program at Duke.